jenkinsci/winp/DEVELOPER.md

 * `mvn clean verify` - Build and test the release version of the JAR file.
 Code will not be signed automatically.
-* `build.cmd verify -Dnative.configuration=Debug` - Build and test the Debug configuration of the library.
+* `mvn clean verify -Dnative.configuration=Debug` - Build and test the Debug configuration of the library.
 This version simplifies debugging of the native part of the library (see below).

 ## Testing